sylikc/jpegview/current/readme.txt

 - Display of JPEG comments (EXIF user comment, EXIF image description, JPEG COM marker, in this order) Use INI file setting ShowJPEGComments to disable display of comments
 - Set modification time to EXIF time for all files in folder
+- New INI file setting: WrapAroundFolder.
+Can be set to false to disable cyclic navigation within a folder (going from last to first image)

 [1.0.22.1]
 Bugs fixed: